tositeru/watagashi/README.md

 The explanation of basic usage is over.
 Of course, supports "clean" and "rebuild" task.
 Watagashi determine whether you compile a file by the update date and time automatically.
-Consider the include files, but the files in system include path be ignored. when those file edited, please rebuild.
+It consider the include files.
+But the files in system include path ignores. when those file edited, please rebuild.

 Enjoy programming!